 DISCUSSION

-For the first time a systematic review has been performed studying TSH and FT4 level correlation and various features of subclinical thyroid dysfunction.
-The results indicated that FT4 levels correlate better with clinical features than TSH levels.
-These results may warrant a change of clinical practice with initially evaluating FT4, and not TSH, in subclinical thyroid dysfunctions.
+For the first time a systematic review has been performed studying TSH and FT4/T3 level correlation and various features of subclinical thyroid dysfunction.
+The results indicated that FT4 and T3 levels correlate better with clinical features than TSH levels.
+It would appear that clinical features in general result from the exposure of tissues to the combination of FT4 and T3 with there being some variability in tissue differential sensitivity and response to these hormones.
+As FT4 levels provide most of the information, and for reasons detailed below, these results may warrant a change of clinical practice such that FT4 levels become the determining parameter in the diagnosis of subclinical thyroid dysfunctions.

-In our previous work we have provided evidence that the set point model of regulation does not apply to the regulation of thyroid hormones (ref).
+In our previous work we have provided evidence that the set point model of regulation does not apply to the regulation of thyroid hormones [21].
 A conservative conclusion of this systematic review is that, regardless of theoretical considerations, the assessment of thyroid function based on TSH levels alone does not provide a superior assessment to that based on thyroid hormone levels in terms of clinical features.
 Certainly, for higher thyroid function, and probably for lower thyroid function, assessment on the basis of thyroid hormones appears superior.
-There is thereby now evidence that the theoretical basis for, and the empirical basis of, TSH based definitions of subclinical thyroid dysfunction are flawed.
+There is thereby now evidence that the theoretical basis for, and the empirical basis of, TSH based definitions of subclinical thyroid dysfunction, are flawed.

 The correlation between FT4 levels (rather than TSH levels) and clinical features, was more consistent for conditions associated with hyperthyroidism rather than hypothyroidism.
 Specifically, atrial fibrillation, low bone density, death and frailty correlated better with FT4 than TSH levels when considering high thyroid function, as compared with death, metabolic syndrome and its components in the context of low thyroid function.
-Nevertheless for the latter parameters, and in particular for metabolic syndrome and steatohepatitis,the weight of the correlations still favoured FT4 rather than TSH.
+Nevertheless for the latter parameters, and in particular for metabolic syndrome and steatohepatitis, the weight of the correlations still favoured FT4 rather than TSH.

-This variability with features of lower thyroid function may be because of the complexity of the metabolic syndrome, confounding factors, and differences across race and sex.The literature reports of correlations often include estimates according to different models of statistical correction.
+This variability with features of lower thyroid function may be because of the complexity of the metabolic syndrome, as well as differences in study populations, in the categorization of thyroid function, and in the factors included in the adjustments in the analyses [53].
 In these circumstances the effects of chance may be more significant.